-Last year, the Covid restrictions caused the cancellation of the ever-popular Rotary Christmas Tree Festival, but planning was resumed, hesitantly, once again in September in the hope that the 2021 Festival would be possible.
-A new venue was needed as well, since St. Peter's was closed for major work to be carried out, but we were grateful that St. Gregory's church was made available.
+The Covid restrictions in 2020 caused the cancellation of the ever-popular Rotary Christmas Tree Festival, but normal service was resumed once the restrictions were lifted.
+A new venue was needed though, since St. Peter's was closed for major work to be carried out, but we were grateful that St. Gregory's church was made available.
 A smaller church meant fewer trees, but over 3,000 people came along and enjoyed the spectacle.

 We were also able to contribute to the start of Christmas in Sudbury by providing an opportunity for youngsters to come and meet Santa once again, and on a cold November evening, many did.